Road access restrictions

 Some waterways fall within protective security zones (PSZs).
 As with land-based PSZs, police officers will be able to apply additional powers aimed at keeping the community safe.
 The community should be aware that when entering or inside a PSZ, police will have the ability to quickly and efficiently stop, search and detain people, vehicles, vessels and watercraft; enter and search places and premises; and give directions to all persons whether they are drivers, operators or riders as needed for the purpose of ensuring the safety and security of the community and the event.

-These additional powers would apply only in the PSZs and are proposed to lapse one week after the Games conclude.
+These additional powers would apply only in the PSZs and will lapse one week after the Games conclude.